-A study of the relationship between anonymity, narcissism and identity in design and branding.
+An investigation into the relationship between anonymity, narcissism and identity in design and brands.

-Brands are the greatest gift that the commercial world has given to popular culture.
-They simplify making choices while they also support our individuality.
-The items that we surround ourselves with are an important part of our identity.
+Brands are the greatest gift that commercial has given popular culture.
+They simplify choices in a complex and overcrowded market and at the same time strengthen our individuality.
+The things we surround ourselves with are an important part of our identity.
 Through our choices, we realize ourselves as autonomous individuals.

-In our evermore individualistic society it is claimed that we become increasingly narcissistic.
-We make use of the terms ‘I’ and ‘myself’ more than ‘we’ and ‘us’.
-Everyone wants to make themselves visible in the electronic clamour by means of emotional or symbolic communication which can also give rise to shifts in our basic values.
+In this individualistic society, we are said to be becoming increasingly narcissistic.
+We use the terms me and myself more than us and ourselves.
+Everyone wants to make themselves visible in the noise through emotional or symbolic communication that in itself can create shifts in our fundamental values.

-This project does not take a stand either for or against brands.
-My focus is on the sense of fellowship and belonging that brands can create.
-Based on my own identity I have designed three vases made of sandcast aluminium in which the form acquiesces to my name: Matilda Ellow.
+This project does not take a position in the discussion for or against brands.
+It focuses on the aesthetic in the labelling of products and the added value they gain through the community and belonging brands can create.
+Based on my own identity, I have designed three vases in sand-cast aluminium where the shape submits to my name: Matilda Ellow.

 Lena at Abic Kemi, Nicke at Westermalms Metallgjuteri and Klara Forsman, photographer.